-Figure 9. (a) Pressure change over time for different permeability values of the broken fault seal at the fracture zone/well intersection ($Z\simeq$ -3.9 km).
+Figure 9. (a) Pressure change over time for different permeability values of the broken fault seal at the fracture zone/well intersection $(z \simeq -3.9 \text{ km})$.
 The dashed black line at 3 MPa marks the approximate pressure of the plateau in Fig. 8, which is considered as a maximum overpressure that could have been caused by the gas (see text).
-Zero-time corresponds to the breach of the seal to initiate the gas kick. (b) Gas saturation over time for different permeability values of the broken fault seal at the fracture zone/well intersection ($Z\simeq$ -3.9 km). (c) Pressure change over time for different permeability values of the broken fault seal at the fracture zone/fault intersection ($Z\simeq$ -4.5 km, i.e. close to the breached seal). (d) Gas saturation after ca. 0.4 days at Y=0 km (normal to the fault, along profile A-A' in Figure 2).
+Zero-time corresponds to the breach of the seal to initiate the gas kick. (b) Gas saturation over time for different permeability values of the broken fault seal at the fracture zone/well intersection ($z \simeq -3.9 \text{ km}$). (c) Pressure change over time for different permeability values of the broken fault seal at the fracture zone/fault intersection ($z \simeq -4.5 \text{ km}$, i.e., close to the breached seal). (d) Gas saturation after ca. 0.4 d at y = 0 km (normal to the fault, along profile A-A' in Fig. 2).

-in regions where the permeability of the fault core has changed (Fig. 10c and Fig. 10h).
-During the following days, significantly more seismicity is induced, extending on a patch between a depth of 4.5 and 4.8 km and up to 0.5 km in the Y-axis (Fig. 10d, Fig. 10e, Fig. 10i and Fig. 10j).
-Regarding the spatial distribution of the seismicity, our model approximately reproduces the extension of the observed seismicity cloud (Fig. 3e and Fig. 3f), although the simulated seismicity cloud is somewhat smaller than the observed one: the mean extent of the seismicity of the 1000 model realizations is 0.133 km2 with a standard deviation of 0.025 km2, while the area of the observed seismic events (with magnitudes greater than M_c , see below) is 0.214 km2.
+Figure 10 shows the pressure change on the left damage zone of the fault together with the simulated seismicity of a single model realization at different times.
+No seismicity is observed before the gas kick, whereas a few events are induced at a depth of about 4.6 km after the M_L 2.1 and immediately before the $M{\rm L}$ 3.5 event (Fig. 10a, b, f and g).
+Shortly after the main shock (after 1 d), seismicity has propagated further along the horizontal direction and to greater depth, mainly in regions where the permeability of the fault core has changed (Fig. 10c and h).
+During the following days, significantly more seismicity is induced, extending on a patch between a depth of 4.5 and 4.8 km and up to 0.5 km in the y axis (Fig. 10d, e, i and j).
+Regarding the spatial distribution of the seismicity, our model approximately reproduces the extent of the observed seismicity cloud (Fig. 3e and f), although the simulated seismicity cloud is somewhat smaller than the observed one; the mean extent of the seismicity of the 1000 model realizations is 0.133 km2 with a standard deviation of 0.025 km2, while the area of the observed seismic events (with magnitudes greater than M_c , see below) is 0.214 km2.
 The pressure is strongly affected by the permeability changes adopted in the model.
-The pressure in the left damage zone increases after the M_L 2.1 event in the upper part of the fault (at a depth of approx. 4.6 km) due to gas inflow, whereas the M_L 3.5 event
+The pressure in the left damage zone increases after the M_L 2.1 event in the upper part of the fault (at a depth of approx. 4.6 km) due to gas inflow, whereas the M_L 3.5 event causes the pressure to decrease in the lower part of the rupture area because water flows across the fault (Fig. 10g and h).
+On the other hand, the pressure in the fault core increases after the main shock, which leads to the reactivation of seeds at greater depth (Fig. 10c).
+The negative change in pressure is compensated by water and gas inflow, and after 5 d the pressure change becomes positive along the entire fault (Fig. 10j).